MalindiJohn/data-structures-n-algorithms/Kth-Smallest-Element-in-a-BST/README.md

 # Kth Smallest Element in a BST

-Given the root of a binary search tree, and an integer k, return the kth smallest value (1-indexed) of all the values of the nodes in the tree.
+Given the root of a binary search tree, and an integer `k`, return the kth smallest `value (1-indexed)` of all the values of the nodes in the tree.

 ## Example 1